-The primary FTA will be responsible for retaining the documents prior to the onsite audit, however, ATs are in charge of making sure that they have received copies of all required documents, and properly labeled them.
-Copies of each document should be labelled on the back with the date, the name of the AT who requested it, the person from whom he or she collected it from, and the standard and provision to which it is associated.
-ATs should turn in all copies to the FTA at the end of the onsite audit.
-ATs also have the option of making an extra copy for themselves to use when writing the interim report.
+Once copies are made of documents or portions of documents, FTP faculty will scan the documents.
+Copies of each document should be labelled on the back with the date, the name of the auditor who requested it, the person from whom he or she collected it from, and the standard and provision to which it is associated.
+At the conclusion of the onsite audit, all audit team members will receive a flash drive with all documentation that was received on site.